mozilla/addon-sdk/packages/addon-kit/docs/private-browsing.md

 ##Events##

-When browser enters or leaves private browsing mode following events are
+When browser starts or stops private browsing mode following events are
 emitted:

-###enter###
+###start###
-Emitted when the browser enters private browsing mode.
+Emitted when the browser starts private browsing mode.

-    pb.on('enter', function() {
+    pb.on('start', function() {
-      // do something when browser enters private mode });
+      // do something when browser starts private mode });

-###exit###
+###stop###
-Emitted when the browser leaves private browsing mode.
+Emitted when the browser stops private browsing mode.

-    pb.on('exit', function() {
+    pb.on('stop', function() {
-      // do something when browser leaves private mode });
+      // do something when browser stops private mode });